ayushkmr/spa-pup/SYSTEM_DESIGN.md

    - View and manage today's waiting list
    - Add new entries
    - Reorder entries using drag and drop
-   - Mark entries as serviced with checkboxes
+   - Mark entries as completed or cancelled
-   - Visual distinction between serviced and waiting puppies
+   - Visual distinction between completed, cancelled, waiting, and scheduled puppies
+   - Tabbed interface to switch between waiting, future, completed, and cancelled
    - Button to create today's list if it doesn't exist
+   - Automatic handling of scheduled appointments

 2. **Add Puppy**
-   - Register a new puppy with name and owner details
+   - Register a new puppy with name, owner, and breed details
+   - Optional notes field for additional information
    - Form validation for required fields
    - Success confirmation and redirect

 3. **Add to Waiting List**
-   - Search for existing puppies
+   - Search for existing puppies by name, owner, or breed
    - Select a puppy from search results
-   - Enter service required
+   - Enter service required and optional notes
+   - Option to schedule for a future date and time
    - Option to create a new puppy if not found

 4. **History View**
    - Calendar or date picker to select a date
    - View waiting list for the selected date
-   - Display statistics (total puppies, services completed)
+   - Display statistics (total puppies, services completed, cancelled)
+   - Show breed information for each puppy
+   - Visual distinction between completed, cancelled, and waiting entries
    - Option to export data (future enhancement)

 5. **Search**
-   - Search input for puppy name or owner name
+   - Search input for puppy name, owner name, or breed
    - Display results across all waiting lists
+   - Show status information for each entry
-   - Filter options by date range (future enhancement)
+   - Filter options by date range and status (future enhancement)

 ## Component Structure